 Students from other degree programmes are also eligible to apply for a scholarship if they can demonstrate a high enough aptitude for technology, as measured through the selection process.

-The scholarship is aimed at, but not exclusive to, females interested in a career in technology and so is open to all first year undergraduate students starting studies in September 2019.
+The scholarship is aimed at, but not exclusive to, females interested in a career in technology and so is open to non-female applicants also.

 You may apply for one of these scholarships even if you have not currently elected to complete a placement year as part of your degree.
 However, the paid placement is a compulsory part of the scholarship, so you must be willing to commit to the placement year with J.P.
 Morgan if your application is successful.